April 1 – M6P 4A2

 Location: Near a parking garage, between a few tall buildings, in an alleyway across the street from Harbourfront Center

 It was snowing this morning… Originally planning on playing near the water, I ended up settling on this alleyway for shelter from both the wind and rain.
 Today was another instance of “Harrison vs the environment”, and of “Harrison vs cold hands”.
 A day like this asks me to consider my intentions in taking on this project, and whether overcoming the elements is a part of it.
-I am feeling tired of having cold hands.
+I am tired of having cold hands.

 Date: Friday, April 12th